ehibbard13/VBA-challenge/README.md

 tickers, yearly change, percent change, and total stock.
 I then formatted the column necessary.
-After that I used the perviously calculated values to find the greatest % increase, greatest % decrease, and greatest total volume.
+After that I used the perviously calculated values to find the greatest % increase, greatest % decrease, and greatest total volume and got a bit of help with this code by using github.